Intilery/intilery.github.io/docs/apis/profile.md

 https://tracking.intilery.com/track/{clientId}/{accountId}/{BRANDID}/v1/profiles/{idType}:{id}/{endpoint}

-You will be given you clientId, accountIds and brandIDs.
+You will be given you clientId, accountIds and brandIds.

 The endpoint expects a GET and returns JSON